Non-asymptotic Global Convergence Rates of BFGS with Exact Line Search: Convergence analysis framework

 \section{Convergence analysis framework}

 In this section, we introduce our theoretical framework for establishing the global convergence rates of the BFGS algorithm with exact line search.
-As previously discussed, due to the equivalence among quasi-Newton methods within the convex Broyden's class under the exact line search \cite{Dixon}, our results also extend to the entire convex Broyden's class, including the DFP algorithm.

 Our framework builds on two key propositions.
 In Proposition~\ref{lemma_bound}, we characterize the amount of function value decrease in one iteration in terms of the angle $\theta_k$ between the steepest descent direction $-g_k$ and the search direction $d_k$ given in \eqref{QN_update}.
 Subsequently, Proposition~\ref{lemma_BFGS} presents a potential function for the BFGS update, which leads to a lower bound on $\cos(\theta_k)$.

-To formally start the analysis, we first introduce a weighted version of key vectors and matrices.
-Specifically, for a weight matrix $P \in \mathbb{S}_{++}^d$, we define the weighted gradient $\hat{g}_k$, the weighted gradient difference $\hat{y}_k$, and the weighted iterate difference $\hat{s}_k$ as
+To formally begin the analysis, we first present a weighted version of key vectors and matrices as introduced from the previous work \cite{dennis1974characterization}.
+Specifically, given a weight matrix $P \in \mathbb{S}_{++}^d$ (also referred to as a transformation matrix), we define the weighted gradient $\hat{g}_k$, the weighted gradient difference $\hat{y}_k$, and the weighted iterate difference $\hat{s}_k$ as

 Similarly, we define the weighted Hessian approximation matrix $\hat{B}_k$ as

 Note that the weight matrix $P$ can be chosen as any positive definite matrix, and its choice will be evident from the context.
 In particular, as we shall see later, we use $P = L I$ in Section~\ref{sec:linear} to prove the global linear convergence rate, and use $P = \nabla^2 f(x_*)$ in Section~\ref{sec:superlinear} to prove the global superlinear convergence rate.
 Moreover, since the above weighting procedure amounts to a change of the coordinate system, the weighted versions of the vectors and matrices defined in \eqref{weighted_vector} and \eqref{weighted_matrix_1} retain the same algebraic relations as their original forms.
 In particular, the weighted Hessian approximation matrices generated by the BFGS algorithm follow the subsequent update rule: